nextspace/jquery_tutorial/README.markdown

 * overview, installation, how to get jQuery into your pages
 * how to select elements and perform actions upon them
-* how to respond to events (e.g., "user clicks X, Bob Barker pops out of a cake and neuters your dog.")
+* how to respond to events (e.g., "user clicks X, Bob Barker pops out of a cake and neuters your dog."
+Ew.)
 * how to get asynchronous with your web app (finally learn what "AJAX" means, and move beyond buzzword-compliance)
 * plus valuable tips and tricks on how to introspect your code and debug baffling problems